Peter J. Davies

 Peter John Davies is a professor emeritus of Plant Physiology in the Departments of Plant Biology and Horticulture at Cornell University who is notable for his work on plant development, plant hormones, and in educating the public on agricultural technology and genetically modified organisms (GMOs) as a Jefferson Science Fellow from 2011 to 2014.
 As a Jefferson Science Fellow Davies monitored developments in agriculture and food security, monitored the status of biotech crops in Europe, and provided input to promote the acceptance of these crops on a scientific basis.

 Personal life

 Peter J. Davies was born in Harrow in London U.K. in 1940, the son of William B. Davies, an Anglican vicar in Edmonton and Enfield U.K., and Ivy D Davies.
 Peter Davies married Linda DeNoyer.
 They have two children: Kenneth Davies and Caryn Davies.

 University life

-Davies earned a B.Sc. in Agricultural Botany (1962) and a Ph.D. in Agricultural Botany with an emphasis on herbicide physiology in 1966 from the University of Reading in England, and an M.S. in Plant Physiology from the University of California at Davis in 1964.
-He did a post doc with Arthur Galston and an instructor in the Biology Department at Yale University.
+Davies earned a B.Sc. in Agricultural Botany (1962) and a Ph.D. in Agricultural Botany with an emphasis on herbicide physiology in 1966 from the University of Reading in England, and an M.S. in Plant Physiology from the University of California, Davis in 1964.
+He did a postdoc with Arthur Galston and an instructor in the Biology Department at Yale University.
 At Cornell University, Davies became an assistant professor in 1969, an associate professor in 1975, a Full Professor in 1983 and retired in 2016.
 A Mini-Symposium Celebrated Davies' 46 years in Plant Sciences at Cornell.